How to get a mortgage working in the cannabis industry

 If you work in the cannabis industry and are looking to buy a home in Illinois or Florida, NewCastle Home Loans can help.
 We accept cannabis-related income for conventional mortgages, provided you meet specific criteria.

-• Funds to Close: Submit bank statements, gift letters, or other documents demonstrating you have sufficient funds for the down payment and closing costs.
+Funds to Close | Bank statements, gift letters, or other documents proving you have enough money to cover the down payment and closing costs. |

 At NewCastle Home Loans, we understand the unique challenges faced by professionals in the cannabis industry.
 Our team is here to guide you through the mortgage process, ensuring a smooth and efficient experience.